mthomps4/mthomps4-nuxt-studio/content/blog/2022/playwright-w-nextauth-and-prisma.md

 async function globalSetup(_config: FullConfig) {

   // These User Factories are specific to our boilerplate
   // The goal here is to create an Admin and User for your future specs

-  // TODO: upsert instead of create const _adminUser = UserFactory.create({
+  const _adminUser = UserFactory.create({
     email: ADMIN.email,
     emailVerified: new Date().toISOString(),